 If you answer “yes” to the first three points and “no” to the last then it is likely that you need a licence for the event.
 This means either holding the event in a premise that already has a licence, like Haere-roa, or by applying for a Special Licence for a public area or venue.

 To see details around Special Licences in Christchurch head to the Christchurch City Council Website.

 - You cannot get a special licence for private residences – so that means you cannot licence your flat or home.

 - You must apply for a special licence at least 20 working days prior to the event date.

 - You cannot allow BYO under a special licence.

-Consequences of getting this wrong
+Consequences of getting it wrong

 Generally it will only be when an event gets out of hand that police will become involved in cleaning up the mess.

 If you are running an illegal event and something really bad happens are you confident you are not exposed to any criminal liability?

 Someone convicted of operating a ‘place of resort’ is liable to a fine of not more than $20,000.